 The title "to the Hebrews" only appears in the 2nd century with Clemens of Alexandria (around 150 - 215 AD).
 As there is no other name known for the epistle it probably goes back to a very old tradition.
 But who were these Hebrews, and where did they live?

-The addressees however had come to the conclusion that God's way of salvation was not the divine service of the OT but faith in the Lord Jesus Christ (Heb 2:1-4; 3:1; 3:6; 4:1-2; 4:14-16; 6:1-3; 10:13-25).
+The addressees however had concluded that God's way of salvation was not the divine service of the OT but faith in the Lord Jesus Christ (Heb 2:1-4; 3:1; 3:6; 4:1-2; 4:14-16; 6:1-3; 10:13-25).
 The apostle Paul calls such Christians "a remnant according to the election of grace" (Rom 11:1-5).
 These Christians however were partially in danger to withdraw from Christendom and to go back to Judaism because of the heavy outward pressure of persecution (Heb 6:4-8; 10:26-31).
-These were in particular people who had professed to be Christians but had no true faith in the Saviour Jesus Christ.
+Those who were to fall away had professed to be Christians but had no true faith in the Savior Jesus Christ.

 In addition to their natural prejudices, the temporal circumstances of the believing Jews became increasingly discouraging, yea, presented a sore temptation for them to abandon the profession of Christianity.
 We can scarcely realize the piercing sword which thus wounded their inmost heart.
 That by clinging to the Messiah they were to be severed from Messiah's people, was, indeed, a great and perplexing trial; that for the hope of Israel's glory they were banished from the place which God had chosen, and where the divine Presence was revealed, and the symbols and ordinances had been the joy and strength of their fathers; that they were to be no longer children of the covenant and of the house, but worse than Gentiles, excluded from the outer court, cut off from the commonwealth of Israel.
 This was indeed a sore and mysterious trial.
 Cleaving to the promises made unto their fathers, cherishing the hope in constant prayer that their nation would yet accept the Messiah, it was the severest test to which their faith could be put, when their loyalty to Jesus involved separation from all the sacred rights and privileges of Jerusalem.